rocky-linux/wiki.rockylinux.org/docs/team/testing/QA/Testcase_Boot_Methods_Dvd.md

 This is to verify that the Anaconda installer starts correctly when booting from DVD.iso.

 ## Setup
-1. Burn the DVD.iso image to an optical disk.
+1. Prepare your system for booting the DVD.iso image.
+This may involve writing the image to a USB key or burning it to an optical disk of sufficient capacity.
+Additionally, attaching the DVD.iso to a virtual machine instance as a Virtual Optical Disk or mounting the DVD.iso to server via baseboard management controller virtual media attach should be possible but is not expressly required.

 ## How to test
-1. Boot the system from the prepared optical media.
+1. Boot the system from the prepared optical, USB media or virtual device attachment.
 2. In the boot menu select the appropriate option to boot the installer.

 ## Expected Results